 - Slightly elevate the head of babies' cribs so babies can sleep with their heads slightly up.

 - Talk to your baby's health care provider about trying a different formula or removing certain foods from the mother's diet (often cow's milk).

 When to Call the Doctor

 If your baby's spit up is forceful, call your baby's provider.
 You want to make sure your baby does not have pyloric stenosis, a problem where the valve at the bottom of the stomach is too tight and needs to be fixed.

-Liacouras CA. Normal digestive tract phenomena.
-In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
+Maqbool A, Liacouras CA. Normal digestive tract phenomena.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 305.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 331.

 Noel RJ.
 Vomiting and regurgitation.
-In: Kliegman RM, Lye SP, Bordini BJ, Toth H, Basel D. Nelson Pediatric Symptom-Based Diagnosis.
+In: Kliegman RM, Lye SP, Bordini BJ, Toth H, Basel D, eds.
+Nelson Pediatric Symptom-Based Diagnosis.
 Philadelphia, PA: Elsevier; 2018:chap 12.

 Updated by: Charles I. Schwartz MD, FAAP, Clinical Assistant Professor of Pediatrics, Perelman School of Medicine at the University of Pennsylvania, General Pediatrician at PennCare for Kids, Phoenixville, PA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.